 Treatment Protocol Book

-The feedlot veterinarian should provide a treatment protocol book specific to the feedlot operation.
+The herd health veterinarian should provide a treatment protocol book specific to the feedlot operation.
 It should be reviewed regularly and updated at least every 90 days.
 One copy should be kept at the treatment facility and another copy should be maintained in the feedlot office.
-A written treatment protocol and current prescriptions are important documents that the feedlot must have if there is a government inspection of the feedlot facilities, drug usage procedures, and residue avoidance plans.
+A written treatment protocol and current prescriptions are important documents the feedlot must have if there is a government inspection of the feedlot facilities, drug usage procedures, and residue avoidance plans.
 It also provides written guidelines for animal health programs, thus minimizing chances of mistakes or misunderstandings.

 Culling of Feedlot Cattle